Odette Dynasty O’Hara

 Sabrina: Yeah.

-Michael: There is.
-There is a there’s an energy shift that’s just unremarkable.
+Michael: There is… there is a… there is an energy shift that’s just unremarkable.

-Sabrina: Yeah, like I can slightly relate to that because of my dance experience you know, it’s like it takes so much work and it’s so hard but like at the end of the day, it’s so much fun and you can’t wait to go do it again.
+Sabrina: Yeah.
+Like, I, I can slightly relate to that because of my dance experience, you know?
+It’s like, it takes so much work, and it’s so hard, but, like, at the end of the day, it’s so much fun, and you can’t wait to go do it again.

 Michael: Exactly.

-Sabrina: You know, it’s like all the praise you get all the attention you get like it’s nice.
+Sabrina: You know, it’s like all the praise you get, all the attention you get, like, it’s nice.
+[Laughs]

-Michael: So the studio name Effervescent studios, it comes from a friend of mine who, when he would always come to the shows, regular tender, he would say “you’re just so effervescent.”
-He was like, “Every time you take the stage it was literally like refreshing.”
-He’s like “Just like bubbles in champagne,” and so the studio kind of inhabits that– that essence of that–that feeling you get when you’re in drag.
+Michael: So, the studio name, Effervescent Studios, uh, it comes from a friend of mine who… well, he would always come to the shows, regular attender, uh, he would say, “You’re just so effervescent.”
+He was like, “Every time you take the stage, it was literally, like, refreshing.”
+He’s like, “Just like bubbles in champagne.”
+And so, the studio, kind of, inhabits that, that essence of that, that feeling you get when you’re in drag.
 It’s the effervescent freshness.
-It’s the– it’s no matter—again, no matter how ridiculous you may feel, once you take it off, the effervescence, you feel it’s– it’s dwindling after that.
-It’s, that’s–that’s what I want.
+Like, it’s… no matter… again, no matter how ridiculous you may feel, once you take it off, the effervescence, you feel it’s, it’s dwindling after that.
+It’s… that’s, that’s what I want.
 That’s what I want to encompass in it.

-Sabrina: That’s great cause as you said that I looked at your sign and I see the bubbles.
+Sabrina: That’s great ’cause, as you said, I looked at your sign, and I see the bubbles.

 Michael: You welcome!
 That’s where they come from.